BQ(LOCAL) - PLANNING AND DECISION-MAKING PROCESS

 Use of Evaluations

-Evaluation reports shall be shared and discussed with the stakeholders of the program, the administrative staff responsible for implementation of the program, the Superintendent, and the Board.
-Revisions to the program and the associated budget shall reflect any recommendations that are accepted.
+Evaluation reports shall be shared and discussed with the stakeholders of the program, the administrative staff responsible for the implementation of the program, the Superintendent, and the Board.
+Accepted recommendations shall be reflected in revisions to the program and the associated budget.

 The Superintendent or designee shall be responsible for designing and conducting each program evaluation and for presenting findings, recommendations, and conclusions of each program evaluation.